giovanbattista-marini/my-angular-component/README.md

 # my-angular-component

+# create a component on Angular like a chat
-# Author: Giovan Battista Marinis
+# Author: Giovan Battista Marini